markbegma/homebridge-hdl-buspro/README.md

     - *"relaydimmablelightbulb"* - relay dimmable lights
     - *"sensor8in1"* - multisensor
     - *"relaylock"* - custom use of light relay to control a lock
+    - *"relayfan"* - custom use of light relay to control a fan
     - *"drycontact"* - dry contact relay
     - *"relaycurtains"* - relay curtains (have to be calibrated in HDL)
     - *"relaycurtainvalve"* - custom usage of curtains relay to control a water valve